Why choose an untreated sapphire

 Gemstones have been used in jewellery for over 2000 years in the known history, but perhaps longer.
 They are beautiful and pleasing to the eye; we love enjoying their colours and sparkles.

 If you are simply wanting something beautiful then anything that shines should do.
+However we do not feel the same way about a 'look alike" vs the real thing.

 So what is the difference?
 Are these “look alike gemstones” rare and durable?
 These gemstones are available in abundance and some are not as durable.
 That’s what the difference is.
 You need to be aware of the value accordingly.